Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Preliminaries

 Corresponding to $\xu\Theta_{E,h}$, there is a Hermitian form $\theta_{E,h}$ on $TX\otimes E$ defined by

 \end{definition}

-\begin{definition} [Positive vector bundle] A holomorphic vector bundle $(E,h)$ is said to be \begin{enumerate} \item positive in the sense of Nakano (resp.
-Nakano semipositive) if for every nonzero tensor $\phi \in TX\otimes E$, we have
+\begin{definition} [Positive vector bundle] A holomorphic vector bundle $(E,h)$ is said to be \begin{enumerate} \item Nakano positive (resp.
+Nakano semi-positive) if for every nonzero tensor $\phi \in TX\otimes E$, we have

-\item positive in the sense of Griffiths (resp.
-Griffiths semipositive) if for every nonzero decomposable tensor $\xi\otimes e \in TX\otimes E$, we have
+\item Griffiths positive (resp.
+Griffiths semi-positive) if for every nonzero decomposable tensor $\xi\otimes e \in TX\otimes E$, we have

-\end{enumerate} It is clear that Nakano positivity implies Griffiths positivity and that both concepts coincide if $r=1$.
-In the case of line bundle, $E$ is merely said to be positive (resp. semipositive). \end{definition}
+\end{enumerate} It is clear that Nakano positivity implies Griffiths positivity, and both concepts coincide if $r=1$.
+In the case of a line bundle, $E$ is simply referred to as positive (or semi-positive). \end{definition}

 \begin{definition} [Singular metric and curvature current on line bundle] Let $(F,h)$ be a holomorphic line bundle on complex manifold $X$ endowed with possible singular Hermitian metric $h$.
-For any given trivilization $\theta : F|_{\Omega} \simeq \Omega \times \mathbb{C}$ by
+For any given trivialization $\theta : F|_{\Omega} \simeq \Omega \times \mathbb{C}$ by